marc-cubells/loveit-hugo-theme-forked/content/posts/address_cleanser/index.md

 ![data_cleansing_8](<data_cleansing_8.png>)

 The second step consists of processing the data with the LLM and sending the results to the Google Maps API for validation.
-The following screenshot shows the results of the LLM processin, where the address that are validated by the Google Maps API are highlighted:
+The following screenshot shows the results of the LLM processing, where the address that are validated by the Google Maps API are highlighted:

 ![data_cleansing_7](data_cleansing_7.png)

-We can see that the LLM is capable of detecting and extracting all the different parts of a full address.
+The LLM is capable of detecting and extracting all the different parts of a full address.
 Namely: name of the resident(s), street name, street number, postal code, city, country and other details.
-The address returned by the Google Maps API is also stored, as it might be valuable information for the end user.
+Moreover, the LLM is able to correct typos and infer missing information, such as the postal code, the city or the country.

 The third step consists of displaying the results of the LLM processing to the end user.
 The following screenshot shows the front-end of the web application: